digital-asset/docs.daml.com/docs/2.9.0/docs/daml-finance/concepts/settlement.rst

 The settlement time for financial transactions can vary based on the market and the type of securities involved.
 Typically, settlement periods are denoted as T+1, T+2, or T+3, indicating the transaction date plus one, two, or three business days, respectively.
-Additionally, some markets may offer real-time settlement options.
+Some markets may also offer real-time settlement options.
 It's also common for certain trades between parties to have unique, mutually agreed-upon settlement periods.

 The :ref:`Batch <module-daml-finance-settlement-batch-95573>` and
 :ref:`Instruction <module-daml-finance-settlement-instruction-87187>`
-implementations are designed to allow for the optional setting of a preferred settlement time, yet they do not incorporate any mechanisms that enforce a specific settlement time.
-This design choice offers several advantages:
+implementations are designed to allow for the optional setting of a preferred settlement time, without any mechanisms that enforce a specific settlement time.
+This design choice offers several
+advantages:

 - **Settlement Time Flexibility:** The Settler party has the discretion to decide or defer the actual settlement time.
 This includes the ability to settle transactions after the designated